kinow/autosubmit/docs/source/userguide/defining_workflows/index.rst

 Start conditions are achieved by adding the keyword `STATUS` and optionally `FROM_STEP` keywords into any dependency that you want.

 The `STATUS` keyword can be used to select the status of the dependency that you want to check.
-The possible values are:
+The possible values ( case-insensitive ) are:

-* `running`: The dependency must be running.
-* `completed`: The dependency must have completed.
-* `failed`: The dependency must have failed.
-* `queuing`: The dependency must be queuing.
+* "WAITING": The task is waiting for its dependencies to be completed.
+* "DELAYED": The task is delayed by a delay condition.
-* `submitted`: The dependency must have been submitted.
+* "PREPARED": The task is prepared to be submitted.
-* `ready`: The dependency must be ready to be submitted.
+* "READY": The task is ready to be submitted.
+* "SUBMITTED": The task is submitted.
+* "HELD": The task is held.
+* "QUEUING": The task is queuing.
+* "RUNNING": The task is running.
+* "SKIPPED": The task is skipped.
+* "FAILED": The task is failed.
+* "UNKNOWN": The task is unknown.
+* "COMPLETED": The task is completed. # Default
+* "SUSPENDED": The task is suspended.

+The status are ordered, so if you select "RUNNING" status, the task will be run if the dependency is running or any status after it.

 The `FROM_STEP` keyword can be used to select the step of the dependency that you want to check.
 The possible value is an integer.
 Additionally, the target dependency, must call to %AS_CHECKPOINT% inside their scripts.
 This will create a checkpoint that will be used to check the amount of steps processed.